sophiayu86/submit-system/README.md

-# Conference paper submission website
+# Conference Paper Submission Website

 This is a conference paper submission website that helps manage annually calls for papers.

 # Features

 - Conference landing page.
-- A form that can submit paper abstract and author details and generate unique id and timestamp automatically upon submission.
+- A form that can submit paper abstracts and author details and generate unique id and timestamp automatically upon submission.
 - A submission complete page that shows the unique id and success in submission messages.
+- You can see the entered data in console upon submission.

 ## Getting Started with Create React App